Launching Ray Clusters on vSphere#

 Start Ray with the Ray cluster launcher#

-Once the vSphere Automation SDK is installed, you should be ready to launch your cluster using the cluster launcher.
+Once the Ray supervisor service is active, you should be ready to launch your cluster using the cluster launcher.
 The provided cluster config file will create a small cluster with a head node configured to autoscale to up to two workers.

 Note that you need to configure your vSphere credentials and vCenter server address either via setting environment variables or adding them to the Ray cluster configuration YAML file.